basho-labs/rinamo/README.md

 # Rinamo

-A DynamoDB API implementation built on Riak 2.0 + Search (Yokozuna/Solr).
+A DynamoDB API implementation built on Riak 2.0.

 ## Building